Mary Calvagna, MS

 Glaucoma is usually caused by an increase of pressure inside the eye.
 At the front of the eye, there is a small space called the anterior chamber, which lies between the iris and the cornea.
 Clear fluid flows in and out of the chamber to bathe and nourish nearby tissues.
 In most cases of glaucoma, for unknown reasons, the fluid drains too slowly out of the anterior chamber of the eye.
 As the fluid builds up, the pressure inside the eye rises.
 Unless this pressure is controlled, it can damage the optic nerve and other parts of the eye, leading to loss of vision.

-It is estimated over 3 million Americans have glaucoma, a leading cause of legal blindness in the US.
+It is estimated over 3 million Americans have glaucoma.
+It is leading cause of legal blindness in the US.

 There are several forms of glaucoma.
 The most common ones include:

-—Fluid can sometimes drain through the drainage angle of the eye too slowly, which leads to a fluid backup and a gradual but persistent elevation in intraocular pressure (IOP).
+Open-angle glaucoma—Fluid can sometimes drain through the drainage angle of the eye too slowly, which leads to a fluid backup and a gradual but persistent elevation in intraocular pressure (IOP).
 The angle between structures of the eye appears normal or open.
-This is the most common type of glaucoma.
+This is the most common type of glaucoma which may affect 1 in 40 adults.

-—Drainage from the eye becomes physically blocked when eye structures occlude an already narrowed angle of exit.
+Angle-closure glaucoma—Drainage from the eye becomes physically blocked when eye structures, usually the iris, occlude an already narrowed angle of exit.
 This traps fluid in the eye and leads to an increase in IOP.
 Angle-closure glaucoma may be acute, subacute, intermittent, or chronic.
 Acute angle-closure glaucoma is a medical emergency that must be treated quickly to prevent visual loss or blindness.

 —This type of glaucoma occurs either at birth or within the first few years.
 It is usually related to defects in the eye that slow the normal drainage of fluid.